Peanut butter blossom cookie: Overview

 Authors of dessert recipe books, cooking blogs and websites have since created their own variations on the cookie.

 History

 Invention

-Freda Strasel Smith of Gibsonburg, Ohio, created the cookie by substituting chocolate chips out for Hershey's Kisses in a batch of peanut butter cookie dough.
-Due to the size of a Hershey's Kiss, it was placed on top in the center of the cookie after it was baked instead of mixed in the dough like a traditional chocolate chip peanut butter cookie.
+Freda Strasel Smith of Gibsonburg, Ohio, created the cookie using a traditional peanut butter cookie dough, leaving the dough unpressed for baking, and topping the finished cookie with a Hershey's Kisses candy.
 In 1957, Smith entered the cookie, then called Black-eyed Susans, into the Pillsbury Bake-Off contest.
-Pillsbury changed the name to Peanut Butter Blossom following its success in the competition.

 The peanut butter blossom cookie went through to the final round of the competition held in Beverly Hills, California, and finished in third place.
+Pillsbury changed the recipe name to Peanut Butter Blossoms.

 Later history

 The peanut butter blossom cookie has become a recognized dessert across the US, largely due to Pillsbury and the Hershey Company capitalizing on the popularity of the cookie after the contest by using the recipe to promote their own brands.

 In 1965, Pillsbury filmed a commercial in New York City featuring Freda Smith's daughter, Jo Anne Smith Lytle, making the famous peanut butter blossom cookies.

 Pillsbury Company stated the Peanut Butter Blossom is one of the most famous recipes ever entered into the bake-off contest, despite it not winning 1st prize.

 In 1999, the Peanut Butter Blossom cookie was one of ten recipes inducted into the Pillsbury Bake-Off Hall of Fame at the Smithsonian National Museum of American History in Washington, D.C.